BxCppDev/Bayeux/source/bxelectronics/README.rst

 ------------

-The  Bayeux/electronics  module  aims  to model  the  layout  of  a frontend   electronics   system   for  an   nuclear/particle   physics
+The  Bayeux/electronics  module  aims  to model  the  layout  of  a front end   electronics   system   for  an   nuclear/particle   physics
 experiment: racks, crate, boards and embedded components like ASIC and FPGA chips.